-12.1.
-Learn-AT does not allow the refusal of an application for admission to a Learn-AT school because it is believed that the school cannot cater for the child's special educational needs and/or disabilities
+- 12.1.
+Learn-AT does not allow the refusal of an application for admission to a Learn-AT school because it is believed that the school is not suitable for the child's special educational needs and/or disabilities.
+Parents are encouraged to discuss early with a school the needs of a child with special education needs and/or disabilities, where they are proposing to make an application for admission to the school. - 12.2.

-- 12.2.
 Pupils with special educational needs and/or disabilities but no Education, Health and Care Plan (EHCP) are dealt with through the normal admissions policy.
 Schools cannot refuse to admit a pupil because he/she does not have an EHCP or is being assessed for one. - 12.3.
 The Trust Board is required by section 324 of the Education Act 1996 and Children and Families Act 2014 s.
 33 to admit to a school a child with an Education, Health and Care Plan which names the school.
 This is not an oversubscription criterion.
 Schools must admit children with EHCPs which name the school whether there are places available in the school or not, unless it would be incompatible with the efficient education of others, or the efficient use of resources.
 Efficient education means providing for each child or young person a suitable, appropriate education in terms of their age, ability, aptitude and any special educational needs they may have.
 (SEN Code of Practice 2015, para 9.79).